Yani-Studio/secom-secsgem-ai-bridge/README.md

 // 3.
 SECS/GEM Data Input -> Inference -> Alarm Trigger
 // (Pass 150 float sensor array into the session)
 ```

 By pushing the inference entirely to C++, we maintain the **flawless accuracy** of the 22-model stacking architecture while achieving acceptable latency limits for real-time factory operation.

+---
+*Built for zero-defect semiconductor manufacturing.*

+By pushing the inference entirely to C++, we maintain the **flawless accuracy** of the 22-model stacking architecture while achieving acceptable latency limits for real-time factory operation.